AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/push-to-origin.md

     ![Sync local and remote branches](../../img/push-to-origin-4.png){width="600"}
 </figure>

-4.If more changes are needed, commit those changes, and then select `Push` to push to origin.
+4.If/when you make more changes, commit those changes, and then select `Push` to push to origin.

 Because you have already set the remote branch, changes will automatically be pushed to that remote branch using the `Push` button, with no further prompts from GitKraken.

+Note that you do not need to push to origin for every commit that you make.
+We recommending pushing any commits you have made at the completion of a coding session.

 Congratulations, you have now synced your local changes with a remote branch!